b-pardi/pyQCM/README.md

 ### CHANGE LOG

+8/14
+- bug fix with file conversion when adding offset data.
+If no overtones skipped, would try to iterate over integer (0), so made default empty list, as well as check if list of overtones skipped is empty or not

 8/11
 - added radio buttons to select dissipation or FWHM to offset values window
 - radio buttons now adjust labelled to entries to reflect above choice